 New England Brewing Company

 This page is kind of amazing.
 It highlights what makes writing CTMQ so difficult… and so easy.
 I’m writing this paragraph in December 2019 after realizing how hopelessly outdated the original 2012 NEBCO page was.
 I’ve done my best to remedy the situation.
-And I’ll revisit them and this page in 2023 after the brewery has moved again to New Haven.
+And I’ll revisit them and this page in 2023 after the brewery has moved again to West Haven.

 It’s kind of a rule among us old heads in Connecticut once a year to say something like, “I remember going to New England Brewing in Norwalk when Phil Markowski brewed there.
 Man I loved that oatmeal stout and I wish they’d make it again!”

 So there you have it from me. that place closed and Rob Leonard leased a small spot on Selden Street in Woodbridge and set up shop, just north of the New Haven border.
 NEBCO brewed Atlantic Amber and the oatmeal stout and that was pretty much it back then.
 I’m pretty sure Rob had no idea at that time that his little brewery would attain legendary status in just a few short years.

 Once settled in at Selden Street, NEBCO plugged along like “microbreweries” did then.
 Word of mouth, local taplines, and tiny distribution deals.
 I think they were distributed beyond New Haven County once in a while, which was incredibly rare in 2003-2009 or so.
 Only Hooker in Connecticut was doing that.

 In fact, Hooker was the only brewery with any semblance of a “scene” in the early 2000’s.
 Cottrell and Olde Burnside had no taprooms or samples for the most part, and NEB was somewhere in between.
 But by the latter part of the decade, NEB vaulted to the top of the Connecticut heap and was regarded as one of the better breweries in the region – despite the lack of a taproom.